 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard home appliance that we regularly use.
-The temptation is to consider its use as something we take for granted, but it’s crucial to remember that it’s a toilet, not a garbage can.
-There are certain items that should not to be flushed into the drain because they can cause obstruction from the pipes or damage to sewer pipes.
+Toilets are a common household fixture that we all regularly use.
+We tend to think of its convenience for granted, however it’s important to remember that it’s not a garbage can.
+There are some things that should never ever be flushed away down the drain because they can cause obstruction inside the sewer or damage to sewer pipes.

 Key Takeaways

-- Don’t flush certain items into the toilet because they can cause blockages in the drain or damages to the pipes.
+- Do not flush certain things in the bathroom because they can cause blockages in the drain, or cause the damage of sewer lines.

 - Baby wipes